top of page

 From there we either transfer to our lunch place by the sea, or keep riding there through undulating roads to feast again on amazing local delicacies.

-We end the ride just north of Chumphon, and enjoy the last dip of the trip in the sea or in the comforting salt-water pool.
+We end the ride in Chumphon, and enjoy the last dip of the trip in the sea or in the comforting salt-water pool.

 Day 6